Convex relaxation approaches for high-dimensional optimal transport: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-Section~\ref{Sec:cvxrl} introduces our convex relaxation approaches for \eqref{OT}.
-Section~\ref{Sec:ThmGauss} provides a theoretical analysis of the cluster moment relaxation in the Gaussian setting.
-In Section~\ref{Sec:extmap}, we describe how to extract transport maps from the relaxation.
-Section~\ref{Sec:numer} presents numerical experiments that illustrate the effectiveness of our methods.
-Section~\ref{Sec:conc} concludes with a brief summary and discussion.
-Detailed proofs of the theoretical results are given in Appendix~\ref{sec:proof}.
+Section~\ref{Sec:cvxrl} introduces our convex relaxation approaches for \eqref{OT}. {Section~\ref{Sec:analysis} provides theoretical analysis of the approximation error bounds as well as statistical error of our convex relaxation approaches.} In Section~\ref{Sec:extmap}, we describe how to extract transport maps from the relaxation. {In Section~\ref{Sec:prepro}, we discuss preprocessing methods for our convex relaxation approaches.} Section~\ref{Sec:numer} presents numerical experiments that illustrate the effectiveness of our methods.
+Section~\ref{Sec:conc} concludes with a brief summary and discussion. {Useful technical lemmas and detailed proofs are given in Appendix~\ref{sec:useful-lemmas} and Appendix~\ref{sec:proof}.}